If you’re not attracting leads to your business, sooner or later you’re going to have a serious problem.

 For example, if your industry has lots of marketers or digital entrepreneurs who write articles, but they don’t promote visual content, that’s your opportunity.You could then create more infographics, videos and charts.

-For example, in 2014, every SEO blogger or advocate believed that SEO changed significantly.
+For example, in 2014, every search engine optimization blogger or advocate believed that SEO changed significantly.
 People started writing about the new SEO, but not many created useful infographics showing what search engine optimization used to be compared to what it had become.

 So, I created a valuable infographic entitled: What SEO Used to Be Versus What SEO is Now.
 Here’s a section of it: